-You must send at least one person to the annual in-person RHY National Grantee Training as well as the RHY Regional Training.
+You must send at least one person to the annual in-person RHY National Grantee Training and regional trainings.
 You will also participate in learning collaboratives and cohort-based peer engagement activities.
-More information is available from RHYTTAC.
+More information is available from the RHYTTAC.

 Funding policies and limitations